marydodo/bolt-by-marydodo/README.md

 ![ezgif com-gif-maker(2)](https://user-images.githubusercontent.com/56741532/174405805-63ade057-e5d4-4930-af3f-dd66d1c90f07.gif)

-### Shift Layer and Shift Key

-This keymap also doesn't have a regular SHIFT key.
-Instead, it is set as a SHIFT LAYER.
-I did this so I know when I am pressing SHIFT.
-If you need a regular SHIFT key, please modify the ALPHA main layer. *(i _think_ there's a way to use shift as a temp layer with out having to use an actual keymap layer but IDK how to do that right now...)*

 ### Lighting Layers
 This layout includes lighting layers for CAPS LOCK and for layers 1-3.
 Please read comments inside the `keymap.c` file for more information on the code used and how to adjust the lighting layers to light up underglow only, lightning bolt logo only, or all LEDs on the board.